vm1828/yt-assistant/docs/README.md

 | transcript_chunk_id | UUID        | Foreign key to `transcript_chunk` |
 | transcript_emb      | vector(768) | Embedding vector                  |

+## Services

+### Embedding service

+Handles transcript chunk embeddings and vector storage.

+**Workflow**:

+1. API receives a new video with and processes it, saving transcript to db.
+2. API dispatches a task to Celery via Redis.
+3. The embedding service splits the transcript into chunks, computes embeddings for each chunk, and stores them in the database (transcript_chunk and embedding tables).

+\*\*Storing chunks alongside the full transcript, rather than just using offset indexes, slightly denormalizes the database but significantly improves search speed and RAG performance, making the tradeoff worthwhile.

 ## Unit Testing

 To run unit tests for the api and embedding service: